 Bud Krogh's experience should be a warning to us all.
-While it is usually a fine thing for us to please our superiors, we must keep a lookout for ethical issues and we must never defer so completely to our bosses that we check our own ethical standards at the door."
+While it is usually a fine thing for us to please our supervisors, we must keep a lookout for ethical issues and we must never defer so completely to our bosses that we substitute their orders for our own ethical standards."